PascualMeritaTorres/Music-Emotion-Classifier/README.md

 # Music Emotion Classifier

-This project aims to build a music emotion classifier using a Random Forest model.
+- Random Forest Music Emotion Classifier with grid-search and cross-validation.
 The classifier takes various features of a song, such as danceability, energy, key, loudness... and then predicts its emotion (happy, sad, angry...)
+- Winner of 2023 KCL AI Society competition  [(Link)](https://www.instagram.com/p/CqnMQSpNz6u/)

 ## How to run the project